Mohnish-140605/Figmenta-assignment-Mohnish/README.md

 1.  **Persistence**: Data is stored in-memory for this assignment.
 A real-world app would use a database (PostgreSQL/MongoDB).
 2.  **Authentication**: Simple mock authentication is sufficient to demonstrate the protected route flow.
-3.  **Deployment**: Vercel is the target platform, necessitating the specific `vercel.json` and build scripts.
-4.  **Browser Support**: Modern browsers (Chrome/Edge/Firefox) with support for CSS Grid and Flexbox.
+3.  **Browser Support**: Modern browsers (Chrome/Edge/Firefox) with support for CSS Grid and Flexbox.

 ---